treblereel/antlr4-gwt/README.md

 This version **only migrates the parser/lexer** part and **do not deal with** the **tooling/ui** part.
 Some classes that have been let unchanged from the original Antlr 4 version.
 These classes references classes unsuported by GWT (as `java.util.io.file`).
 Consequently, these classes will raise compilation errors if the GWT compiler option `-strict` is used.
 To simple ignore these error messages, just remove the `-strict` option (I will try to find a better solution).

+WARNING: In this version, the use of lexer predicates reduces the global parser/lexer performances!

 ## Maven
 Add this repository to your `pom.xml`
 ```xml